kpsdev1/blackjack/README.md

 - Aphrx quick video on YouTube show me how I could structure the game differently if i had used classes, this would be super helpful to anyone who is interested in creating blackjack game. the video can be found [here](https://www.youtube.com/watch?v=C82s5WufNUA).
 - Stack overflow was used to make the large welcome and goodbye text using pyfiglet and rich.
 The code snipit can be found [here](https://stackoverflow.com/questions/67474578/making-coloured-ascii-text-with-python).
 - Stack over flow was used to get the typewrite effect.
 A variation of the code snipit can be found [here](https://stackoverflow.com/questions/19911346/create-a-typewriter-effect-animation-for-strings-in-python)
+- A comment on reddit learn python thread helped me to understand how to set the ace value to either 1 or 11.
+The sub can be found [here](https://www.reddit.com/r/learnpython/).

 ## Acknowledgements:
 - I would like to thank my mentor Adegbenga Adeye for all help throughout the project and for being really positive about the course.